Your first port of call for "art islands", awe-inspiring structures and amazing udon

-Ritsurin Koen isn’t one of the official three most beautiful gardens in Japan, but some might argue that it deserves to be.
-This sprawling traditional landscape garden is lovely to behold and includes three teahouses, a craft museum and a restaurant.
-Pay a little extra at the teahouse to get a mini tea-ceremony experience and really feel like you’re in Japan.
+Ritsurin Koen opens in new window isn’t one of the official three most beautiful gardens in Japan, but some might argue that it deserves to be.
+This sprawling traditional landscape garden is lovely to behold and includes three tea houses, a craft museum and a restaurant.
+Pay a little extra at the tea house for a mini tea ceremony experience to really feel like you’re in Japan.

 Use your noodle

-Thick, chewy udon noodles are the speciality here, particularly a variety called Sanuki udon.
-The basic model is udon in a hot broth made with dashi and soy sauce with perhaps some sliced onions and a piece of kamaboko fish paste thrown in, but add the various toppings and you’ve got nearly endless variations.
-Try Tsurumaru if you need an English menu or ask a few locals for recommendations.
+Thick, chewy udon noodles are the speciality here, particularly a variety called sanuki udon.
+The basic model is udon in a hot broth made with dashi and soy sauce with some sliced spring onions and a piece of kamaboko fish paste, but with the addition of various toppings there are nearly endless variations.
+Go to Tsurumaru if you need an English menu, or ask the locals for recommendations.

 Travel time 30 minutes